LeoVelosa/Solitude/README.md

 ## Installation instructions:

-1. Go to the github page and clone the repository
-2. Download MobaXterm home edition installer for windows
-3. Install MobaXterm and start the server (should start on open)
+1. Install [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) and start the server (should start on open)
-4. Open a linux terminal.
+2. Open a linux terminal.
 I used Ubuntu (wsl)
-5. sudo apt-get update
-6. Install g++: sudo apt-get install g++
+3. Install g++: `sudo apt-get install g++`
-7. Install make: sudo apt-get install make
+4. Install make: `sudo apt-get install make`
-8. Install SFML: sudo apt-get install sfml
+5. Install SFML: `sudo apt-get install sfml`
-9. Install pulseaudio: sudo apt-get install pulseaudio
+6. Install pulseaudio: `sudo apt-get install pulseaudio`
-10. Go to the directory that you cloned the repository
-11. Enter the following command: export DISPLAY=:0.0
+7. Enter the following command: `export DISPLAY=:0.0`
+8. In the main directory run `make` to compile the executable
-12. Start pulseaudio: pulseaudio --start (pulseaudio must be on everytime you start the game, otherwise it will give you endless errors)
+9. Start pulseaudio: `pulseaudio --start` (pulseaudio must be on everytime you start the game, otherwise it will give you endless errors)
-13. Run make to compile the executable
-14. Finally start the game with ./game.app
+10. Finally start the game with `./game.app`

 ## Game controls: